Mozambique tilapia: Hybridization

+As with most species of tilapia, Mozambique tilapia have a high potential for hybridization.
+They are often crossbred with other tilapia species in aquaculture because purebred Mozambique tilapia don't grow as quickly and have a body shape poorly suited to cutting large fillets; these hybrids may or may not be reported as hybrid fish, often being listed as the wild species, Oreochromis mossambicus.
+Mozambique tilapia are hybridized because they naturally tolerate saltwater, a desirable trait in aquaculture, and the resultant offspring may inherit this trait.
+Also, hybrids between certain parent combinations (such as between Mozambique and Wami tilapia) result in offspring that are predominantly or entirely male.
+Male tilapia are preferred in aquaculture as they grow faster and have a more uniform adult size than females.
+The "Florida Red" tilapia is a popular commercial hybrid of Mozambique and blue tilapia.

 Distribution and habitat

 The Mozambique tilapia is native to inland and coastal waters in southeastern Africa, from the Zambezi basin in Mozambique, Malawi, Zambia and Zimbabwe to Bushman River in South Africa's Eastern Cape province.
 It is threatened in its home range by the introduced Nile tilapia.
 In addition to competing for the same resources, the two readily hybridize.
 This has already been documented from the Zambezi and Limpopo Rivers, and it is expected that pure Mozambique tilapia eventually will disappear from both.

 Otherwise it is a remarkably robust and fecund fish, readily adapting to available food sources and breeding under suboptimal conditions.
 Among others, it occurs in rivers, streams, canals, ponds, lakes, swamps and estuaries, although it typically avoids fast-flowing waters, waters at high altitudes and the open sea.
 It inhabits waters that range from 17 to 35 C.

 Invasiveness

-The Mozambique tilapia or hybrids involving this species and other tilapia are invasive in many parts of the world outside their native range, having escaped from aquaculture or been deliberately introduced to control mosquitoes.
-The Mozambique tilapia has been nominated by the Invasive Species Specialist Group as one of the 100 worst invasive species in the world.
+The Mozambique tilapia or hybrids involving this species and other tilapia are invasive in many parts of the world outside their native range, having escaped from aquaculture or deliberately introduced to control mosquitoes.
+The Mozambique tilapia is listed by the Invasive Species Specialist Group as one of the top 100 worst invasive species in the world.
 It can harm native fish populations through competition for food and nesting space, as well as by directly consuming small fish.
 In Hawaii, striped mullet Mugil cephalus are threatened because of the introduction of this species.
 The population of hybrid Mozambique tilapia x Wami tilapia in California's Salton Sea may also be responsible for the decline of the desert pupfish, Cyprinodon macularius.